-NANTUCKET, MA –The Nantucket Historical Association (NHA) is pleased to announce that its spring 2014 Food for Thought lecture series will take place on Thursdays from February 13, 2014 through May 1, 2014.
-This free community program occurs every Thursday from Noon to 1 P.M. at the Whaling Museum, 13 Broad Street.
+NANTUCKET, MA –The Nantucket Historical Association (NHA) is pleased to announce that its spring 2014 Food for Thought lecture series will continue every Thursday from now until May 1, from Noon to 1 P.M. at the Whaling Museum, 13 Broad Street.

 “Food for Thought provides a fantastic opportunity for Nantucket residents to learn more about the island and each other,” says Marjan Shirzad, NHA Director of Visitor Experience.
 “It is so rewarding to be able to offer Nantucketers a free, lunch-time community program on a wide range of topics, from history to the arts, music to good nutrition, right in the heart of downtown.”